yangqingrong/db_examples/README.md

  examples for repository yangqingrong/db

 # Installation
+1. import file `w_user.sql` in to your mysql/mariadb database.

-edit the mysql connnection information in file `config/database.php`
+2. edit the mysql connnection information in file `config/database.php`

 # run
 ```